-Doelings (female baby goats) out of first fresheners are sold at $350.
-After a doe’s first freshening, pricing may go up or may stay at $350, depending on our evaluation of the doe’s mammaries, milk production, and show quality.
+Doelings (female baby goats) out of first fresheners are sold at $500.
+After a doe’s first freshening, pricing may go up or may stay at $500, depending on our evaluation of the doe’s mammaries, milk production, and show quality.
 Bucklings (male baby goats) are available only out of does who have good production, good mammaries, and are easy to milk; otherwise, they are wethered (castrated) and sold as pets for $100 each.
-Bucks out of first fresheners are usually wethered because the dam has not had the time to prove herself in the first month after her first kids are born.
 We will not sell a buck as a buck unless we would be willing to use him in our own breeding program, which is why we castrate most bucklings and sell them as pets.

 Find our Kidding Schedule on the Home page.

-If you’d like to buy a baby goat, a reservation deposit of $100 is required.
-Please call (815) 341-1223 or e-mail us with the name of the kid you want to purchase or the gender of the kid you want to reserve if not born yet, along with the name of the dam.
+Once you’ve been approved and decided that you want to reserve a goat (or two or three), a reservation deposit of $100 is required for each goat.
+Please let us know the name of the kid you want to purchase or the gender of the kid you want to reserve if not born yet, along with the name of the dam.
 The deposit is non-refundable.
 You can pay with your credit card through PayPal by clicking on the link below.

 The deposit is non-refundable unless we are unable to provide you with the specific kid you wanted, such as specific gender or breeding.
 I do not take deposits based upon color of hair or eyes.
 Many kids are sold before they even hit the ground, so if you have your heart set on a particular breeding, it is best to put down a deposit, so you are not disappointed if someone else buys the kid.
 Reservations are filled in the order that deposits are received, and we often have multiple reservations on individual breedings.